 Topics will be covered through a mix of lecture, hands-on experimentation, group discussions and group data analysis.
 Both courses will be delivered from the Michigan Tech Advanced Power Systems Research Center located near the Houghton County Airport.
 Transportation to and from campus will be provided each day.
 Lunch will be provided on Thursday and Friday.

-Registration is now open through banweb.
-Students are welcome to register for both.
+Registration is now open, search for MEEM 5990 Section 49 and MEEM 5990 Section 50.
+Students are welcome to register for both, or just one.
 There are no pre-requisites, but familiarity with thermodynamics and IC engine cycles will be helpful.

 The Michigan Tech Mobile Lab was recently in southeast Michigan delivering hands-on short courses to professional engineers at Borg Warner.
 The course topics were in the area of Fundamentals of Hybrid Electric Vehicles.
 Two courses were taught during the week of May 16.